-For more information on ARTstor's approach to intellectual property rights issues, see our Statement of Intellectual Property Rights below.
+For more information on Artstor's approach to intellectual property rights issues in the Artstor Digital Library, see our Statement of Intellectual Property Rights below.

 Statement of Intellectual Property Rights

-- Third, ARTstor will rely on a variety of approaches to obtain content for the ARTstor Digital Library.
-In some instances, ARTstor will collaborate directly on projects with content owners and rights' holders.
+- Third, Artstor will rely on a variety of approaches to obtain content for the Artstor Digital Library.
+In some instances, Artstor will collaborate directly on projects with content owners and rights' holders.
 In other instances, it may only seek permissions for use (rather than enter into a collaboration).
 In still other instances, it will rely on fair use and other educational exceptions to copyright laws.
-Where licensing content, ARTstor will seek from content providers a nonexclusive, worldwide, royalty-free license to incorporate and make available content for restricted educational, noncommercial uses.
-To meet the teaching and research needs of users for a stable, reliable resource, ARTstor will also seek ongoing or long-term licenses consistent with ARTstor's objective of serving as a trusted, reliable resource for the educational community.
-Finally, should a rights' holder object to the use of an image for educational or scholarly purposes, ARTstor would do its best to address any concern while also being prepared, in appropriate circumstances, to withdraw such an image.
+Where licensing content, Artstor will seek from content providers a nonexclusive, worldwide, royalty-free license to incorporate and make available content for restricted educational, noncommercial uses.
+To meet the teaching and research needs of users for a stable, reliable resource, Artstor will also seek ongoing licenses consistent with Artstor's objective of serving as a trusted, reliable resource for the educational community.
+Finally, should a rights' holder object to the use of an image for educational or scholarly purposes, Artstor would do its best to address any concern while also being prepared, in appropriate circumstances, to withdraw such an image.

-Users will have ready access to a significant number of digital images of art objects and related scholarly information from numerous collections, many of which would otherwise be unavailable or difficult to access.
-In addition, ARTstor may reduce redundant efforts across institutions of higher education to digitize art images for teaching, or to build technology to support the display of such images.
-Also, we expect that ARTstor will facilitate other, broader uses of digital technologies and images in pedagogy and research.
-Finally, ARTstor may be able to serve many institutions — including colleges, museums, and schools in this country and abroad — that have little or no access to slide libraries or to substantial art-book libraries.
-Increasing access of this kind is a significant goal of the ARTstor initiative.
+Users will have ready access to a significant number of digital images in the arts, humanities and other areas, and related scholarly information from numerous collections, many of which would otherwise be unavailable or difficult to access.
+In addition, Artstor may reduce redundant efforts across institutions of higher education to digitize art images for teaching, or to build technology to support the display of such images.
+Finally, Artstor may be able to serve many institutions — including colleges, museums, and schools in this country and abroad — that have little or no access to slide libraries or to substantial art-book libraries.
+Increasing access of this kind is a significant goal of the Artstor Digital Library initiative.